LukeEvansTech/dotfiles/README.powershell.md

-# PowerShell Module Management
+# PowerShell Module and Script Management

-This document explains how PowerShell modules are managed with chezmoi.
+This document explains how PowerShell modules and scripts are managed with chezmoi.

 ## Quick Start

-1. **Add modules to configuration**:
+1. **Add modules or scripts to configuration**:
-   - Edit `.chezmoidata/powershell.yaml` to add or remove modules
+   - Edit `.chezmoidata/powershell.yaml` to add or remove modules and scripts

 2. **Apply configuration**:
    ```bash